truthixify/inkfundme-tutorial/TUTORIAL.md

 - **`get_campaign_count()`** - A simple counter of how many campaigns exist.
 Great for pagination or showing stats like "Join 1,247 other campaigns!"

-These functions are free to call (no gas costs) and never change the blockchain state - they're just for reading data.
+These functions are free to call (no gas costs) and never change the blockchain state, they're just for reading data.

-### Security Patterns - How We Keep Your Funds Safe
+### Security Patterns (How We Keep Your Funds Safe)

-Building a crowdfunding platform means handling real money, so security isn't optional - it's everything.
+Building a crowdfunding platform means handling real money, so security isn't optional, it's everything.
 Here are the key security patterns we've baked into the contract to protect everyone involved:

 **Checks-Effects-Interactions Pattern**: We always validate everything first, update our internal state second, and only then interact with external contracts.
 This prevents sneaky reentrancy attacks where malicious contracts try to drain funds.